berzerk0/GitPage/CTF-Writeups/Shocker-HTB.md

 User Flag Captured!

-Time to see what Shelly can do.
+Time to see what Shelly can do besides make puns.

 * `sudo -l`